Product

 How Shopify built the Shopify CLI for apps

 Shopify has built many tools to help its partners create apps for the Shopify App Store.
-That’s just one of the reasons we recently argued it is better to develop apps for Shopify than WooCommerce.
+That’s just one reason we recently argued that developing apps for Shopify is better than WooCommerce.

 Some of the previous command line tools built by Shopify use Node, Go, and Ruby.
 Shopify ultimately settled on Ruby for the following reasons: